 I applied three coats of the outdoor formula allowing each coat to dry before applying the next coat.

 Waiting on paint, Mod Podge, glue, or whatever to dry is the most time-consuming part of any of my makeovers.
 I try to work on other things during the wait.
-On this project I went to the store and found the pretty red, white, and blue flowers for the pot.
+For this project, I went to the store and found the pretty red, white, and blue flowers for the pot.
 Makes the waiting easier and also keeps me from rushing the project.

 Pretty.
 The furniture gloss formula really makes the red paint pop, and the outdoor Mod Podge formula protects the planter from the weather.

-The red address planter adds curb appeal plus it has our street address.
+The red address planter adds curb appeal and has our street address.
 Having your street address prominently displayed is a good idea.
 You want Publishers Clearing House to be able to find you.

 You can see my reflection in the glass door in the photo above.

 How To Decoupage Flower Pots And Display Home Address

 Disclosure: I partnered with Plaid Crafts on this post.
 All words, project ideas and photographs are 100% my own.